jamis/jamis.github.io/_posts/2014-07-15-counting-the-cost.md

 "Right," Fabian said, getting up.
 "That was...convenient."
 He moved quietly to the door and peeked out the barred window, but could see nothing there.
 Wincing at the noisy hinges, he pushed the door open wider and looked up and down the hall.

 A guard lay in an untidy heap at either end.
+One groaned briefly, but remained still.
 No one else could be seen.

 {% include illustration.html align="left" width="400" height="400" image="007-guards.jpg" alt="The way out" caption='No one else could be seen' %}